Level 4 Qualification

 Once you have completed all the modules, you will receive a Certificate showing the grade you have obtained:

 If you do not achieve a score of 60% or higher, you will need to undertake a supplementary assessment at the end of the course.

-The cost of the qualification is £1470, which includes one year membership of the Academy.
+The cost of the qualification is £1470, which includes one year student membership of the Institute of Export & International Trade.

 Note: for those who have already completed the Level 3 Certificate in Customs Compliance, the cost is reduced to £490.